karol-kiersnowski/football-manager-cli/README.md

 Football Manager CLI
 ====================
-Football manager is a simple game written in C# - Console Application.
+Football Manager CLI is a simple game written in C# - Console Application.
 Previously it used the SQL.
 Now the data is stored in CSV files.

 Technologies
 ------------